Vietnamese Coffee Guide: Da Nang, Hoi An, and Beyond

 Coffee Culture Across Vietnam

 Vietnam’s coffee culture shifts with each region, and I’ve loved exploring it all.
-Beyond Da Nang and Hoi An, here’s how coffee shines across the country, with some spots echoing the vibe in Vietnamese Coffee Guide 2025:
+Beyond Da Nang and Hoi An, here’s how coffee shines across the country:

 - Hanoi (North): The birthplace of Egg Coffee, a creamy, dessert-like drink with frothy egg yolk and condensed milk.
-On a trip to Hanoi, we visited Café Giảng (39 Nguyễn Hữu Huân, Hoàn Kiếm), where the Egg Coffee was so rich it felt like a treat.
-Victor opted for a mango smoothie, but he eyed my cup curiously (Egg Coffee Guide).
+We visited Café Giảng (39 Nguyễn Hữu Huân, Hoàn Kiếm), where the Egg Coffee was so rich it felt like a treat

 - Central Highlands (Buôn Ma Thuột): The heart of Vietnam’s coffee production, where Robusta rules.
-We toured a plantation once, sipping robust, medium-roast brews at G20 Cafe (26 Lê Thánh Tông), surrounded by lush landscapes.
-Victor was more into his juice, but I was hooked (Coffee Production).
+We toured a plantation, sipping robust, medium-roast brews at G20 Cafe (26 Lê Thánh Tông)

-These regional flavors make Vietnam’s coffee culture a must-explore, much like the diverse cafe scenes in Vietnamese Coffee Guide 2025.
+These regional flavors make Vietnam’s coffee culture a must-explore.
 Check out our Asia Travel Guides for more travel ideas.

 Health Benefits of Vietnamese Coffee